 In court on Friday, Cheryl said she had asked Frazee if he knew of her whereabouts on Dec.
 2 and he told her they had broken up because Kelsey wanted her own space, which surprised Cheryl because her daughter hadn’t mentioned this.
 She asked him to check her condo and said he had to visit his cows, but would go over afterward, though “she wouldn’t want to see him,” she told the court on Friday.
 She didn’t get confirmation if he did that, she said Monday morning.

-The following day, Cheryl and Kelsey’s brother flew from Washington to Colorado.
+The following day, Cheryl and Kelsey’s brother flew from Idaho to Colorado.
 That day, Cheryl asked if Frazee had gone looking for Kelsey and he said he hadn’t.
 This was the last time they spoke, she said in court Monday.

 Cheryl and her husband arrived at their daughter’s Woodland Park condo late on Dec.
 3 and couldn’t see any obvious clues in the darkness, so they returned the following morning.

 That day — Dec.
 4 — Cheryl said she noticed several things were awry in the apartment:

 · The thermostat was set to about 72 degrees, which was unusually warm.
 Kelsey would normally turn it down when she leaves the apartment